-2.6 Historically, many national statistical organizations have organized their production process according to a "stovepipe" model.
-In that model, a unit within a statistical agency is responsible for producing statistics related to a specific segment of the economy such as manufacturing, retail trade or investment.
+- 2.6 Historically, many national statistical organizations have organized their production processes according to a "stovepipe" model.
+In that model, a unit within a statistical agency is responsible for producing statistics related to a specific segment of the economy, such as manufacturing, retail trade or investment.
 The unit is responsible for conducting all the steps required to produce the statistics for that specific segment of the economy, from collection to dissemination.
 Under that model, each unit has its own set of data suppliers.
-The information collected from each unit is integrated in the national accounts framework according to a consistent set of concepts, definitions and classifications of the System of National Accounts.
-This integration work closely studies and harmonizes the surveys and estimation methods that take place in the other units in order to achieve the highest level of consistency and coherence of the statistics compiled by each of the units.

-2.7 From an operational point of view, the "stovepipe" model has its merits, but it falls short of addressing the real needs of the data users.
-Also, under this model, data collection through separate industry samples runs the risk of omission and duplication of statistical units.
-Clients find it useful to have access to data for a specific segment of the economy, but this is not all the information they need.
+The information collected from each unit is integrated into the national accounts framework according to a consistent set of concepts, definitions and classifications of the SNA.
+The integration work closely studies and harmonizes the surveys and estimation methods that take place in the other units in order to achieve the highest level of consistency and coherence of the statistics compiled by each of the units. - From an operational point of view, the stovepipe model has its merits, but it falls short in addressing the real needs of the data users.
+In addition, under this model, data collection through separate industry samples runs the risk of omission and duplication of statistical units.
+Clients find it useful to have access to data for a specific segment of the economy, but that is not all the information they need.
 The reality is that the world is complex and economic activities are interrelated.
-Users need statistics that will allow them to make links quickly between various segments of the economy.
-They need to evaluate the linkages between the various sectors of the economy to assess the impact of exogenous shocks and to formulate appropriate policy responses in order to achieve specified goals such as stability or growth.
+Users need statistics that will allow them to make links quickly among various segments of the economy.
+They need to evaluate those linkages to assess the impact of exogenous shocks and to formulate appropriate policy responses in order to achieve specified goals such as stability or growth.
 Users need to be able to establish linkages between real economy activities and the related financing activities.
-They need comprehensive and consistent statistics about emerging issues related to global phenomena such as the sustainability of trends in debt, housing, and financial markets, innovation, globalization, and environment conditions.
-Users need a comprehensive and consistent macroeconomic statistical framework for analyzing economic relationships and changes in production, consumption and accumulation.
-They need consistent datasets for output, income and productivity in the real sector and the functioning of the financial sector.
+They need comprehensive and consistent statistics on emerging issues related to global phenomena such as the sustainability of trends in debt, housing, financial markets, innovation, globalization and environmental conditions.
+Users need a comprehensive and consistent macroeconomic statistical framework for analysing economic relationships and changes in production, consumption and accumulation.
+They need consistent data sets for output, income and productivity in the real sector and the functioning of the financial sector.